osilander/203.311/Week6/Week6.md

 You should see a single line stating the best model.
 What is it?
 Go [here](http://www.iqtree.org/doc/Substitution-Models "yikes so many models") to see what model this is.
 Make sure you investigate *all* the parameter specifications (the +I, etc.)

 Let's first see what the tree looks like. `cat` your `.treefile` onto the screen.
-You will see a lot of brackets, number, and names.
+You will see a lot of brackets (specifying the relationships), number (specifying branch lengths, or relatedness), and names (the taxa).
 This format is *Newick*, which was invented [in a restaurant on a napkin](https://en.wikipedia.org/wiki/Newick_format "Yummy").

 It looks (simplified) something like this (here we do not use distances for simplicity): `(A,B,(C,D)E)F`, where C and D are most closely related, followed by E, etc. You can copy this text and load it into `R` below.